ewaldc/mbl-debian/README.md

 This project's build.sh generates an adapted Debian Sid/Unstable (as it still has the powerpc target today) image for the Western Digital MyBook Live Series devices.
 This repository is forked from https://github.com/chunkeey/mbl-debian with following differences:
 - Integration of custom MBL drivers for increased performance
 - Move from unstable (daily) snapshots to a more controlled snapshot taking during Debian 12 release freeze (Debian 12 NETINST ISO)
-- Introduction of a configuration directory for all configuration files
+- Introduction of a configuration directory for all configuration files/directories
-- Additional tools to customize and/or extend the Debian 12 ISO
+- Additional tools to build or extend the provide Debian 12 custom ISO or build your own (`package.sh')
 - A very small number of changes/fixes (e.g. Dropbear, first boot).

 All credits for the installation process for the Debian image go to Christian Lamparter aka chunkeey.